quinncomendant/restickler/README.md

 A wrapper for [restic](https://restic.net/) that supervises back up, test restore, forget, prune, and check.
 Designed for macOS, but works on Linux too.

+Restickler is considered “beta quality” software, and not yet ready for production use.

 ## Features

 - Run back up and maintenance functions (forget, prune, and check) on a minimal interval schedule.
 E.g., schedule back up to every 3 hours with `restickler -b 3`, and prune every 3 days with `restickler -p 72`.